MrMasterbay/proxmox-security-hardening/README.md

 - **What it does**: Adds kernel parameters: `init_on_alloc=1` (zero memory on allocation), `init_on_free=1` (zero memory on free), `page_alloc.shuffle=1` (randomize page allocator), `slab_nomerge` (prevent slab cache merging)
 - **Why it matters**: Hardens against common exploit techniques - prevents information leaks from uninitialized memory, use-after-free attacks, and heap spraying.
 Makes exploitation significantly harder
 - **Proxmox Impact**: MINIMAL impact - approximately 1-3% performance overhead which is negligible for most workloads.
 VMs and containers are not affected as they have their own memory management according to proxmox docs

+### STIG V-270832 - Audit Rules Immutable
+- **What it does**: Adds `-e 2` flag to audit rules which locks the audit configuration.
+Once set, audit rules cannot be modified using `auditctl` - a system reboot is required to make any changes
+- **Why it matters**: Prevents attackers from disabling or modifying audit rules to hide their tracks.
+Even if an attacker gains root access, they cannot turn off auditing without triggering a noticeable system reboot
+- **Proxmox Impact**: MINIM

 ### Optional Features
 - **Proxmox Auto-Update Script**: Integration with automated cluster update system